justshowkat/wigoommerce/README.md

-# Contributing
+# Contribute to this project.

-If you want to contribute to a project and make it better, your help is very welcome.
+If you want to contribute to this project and make it better, your help is very welcome.
 Contributing is also a great way to learn more about social coding on Github, new technologies and and their ecosystems and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions: a good, clean pull request.

+Also if you contribute to more and more open-source projects, it will give you a better edge at the job interview.

 ### How to make a clean pull request